- What will be the decision making or authority of the job position intended to occupy?

 - collaborate on a way forward.

-3. Planning and scheduling work.
+This will help them to elicit compliance and commitment from their team members or staff and thus make the journey toward the goal more efficient. - Planning and scheduling work.
 Managerial positions or those working in production.
 This competency examines how well the candidate can manage and control workforce assignments and processes by utilizing people and process management techniques.
 It includes:

 - analyzing complex tasks